ManageIQ/guides/ui/report_data_api.md

 ### Report data API
 Report data is component which is reponsible for showing data inside Grid, Tile and List (refered to as GTL).
-This compont shows a lot of data so it comes with API along side of it.
-This API is for working with GTL and both changing it's state and getting data out of it.
+This component shows a lot of data so it comes with API along side of it.
+This API is for working with GTL and both changing its state and getting data out of it.

 #### Sending data
 To initiate any action you just simply call specific function called `sendDataWithRx` which is hooked to `Rx.js`'s Subject and forwards these messeges to corresponding controller.

 You have to specify 3 attributes when comunicating with report data API
-1) controller - `reportDataController`, constant and should not be changes
+1) controller - `reportDataController`, constant and should not be changed
 2) action - what action should be initiated
 3) data - if action requires some data pass them via this attribute